Birth Control and Antibiotics —

 Antibiotics are a type of medicine used to stop the spread of bacterial infection in the body.
 Antibiotic means "against life" since this medicine works to kill germs in the body, and more specifically, to kill bacteria.
 For the history buffs out there, here are a few quick facts: Antibiotics were created in the 1920s to combat the immense number of people dying from minor bacterial infections, such as strep throat.
 In the 1940s, antibiotics became readily available throughout the United States, and as a result, life expectancy rates increased and more humans were able to survive what were once deadly infections.
 Yay!

 Now that we've got that out of the way, here's the important part: Antibiotics are only able to kill bacterial infections.
 Other viruses, such as the stomach flu and some bronchitis infections, are not able to be treated with antibiotics.
 There are several different types of antibiotics, but most are categorized as either broad-spectrum or narrow-spectrum.
 Broad-spectrum antibiotics work on several types of bacteria, while narrow-spectrum antibiotics work on only specific types of bacteria.
-For this reason, antibiotics should only be taken when prescribed by a doctor.
+For this reason, antibiotics should only be taken when prescribed by a licensed medical provider.

 What Are Antibiotics Used For?